-- Wigs/Hairpieces/Extensions.
-Are authorized and will meet the same standard required for natural hair, be of good quality, fit properly, and comply with safety, functionality and professionalism.
-(Note: Extensions are still prohibited for males).
-Wigs/Hairpieces/Extensions will not be used to cover unauthorized hair styles. - Hair-Nets.
+3.1.1.2.
+Hairnets.
 Worn as required for health or safety reasons.
 Made of natural or a synthetic material; must be conservative (plain and moderate, being within reasonable limits; not excessive or extreme), solid color similar to the member's hair color, also strong enough to support and control hair and contain no metal fasteners.
-Hair-nets are only authorized when performing related duties as determined by applicable SASI.
+Hairnets are only authorized when performing related duties as determined by applicable SASI.